James McNerney

-Walter James "Jim" McNerney Jr. (born August 22, 1949) is a business executive who was president and CEO of the Boeing Company from June 2005 to July 2015.
+Walter James "Jim" McNerney Jr. (born August 22, 1949) is an American business executive who was president and CEO of the Boeing Company from June 2005 to July 2015.
 McNerney was also chairman from June 2005 until March 1, 2016.
 McNerney oversaw development of the Boeing 737 MAX.

 Early life and education

 McNerney was born in Providence, Rhode Island.
 He graduated from New Trier High School in Winnetka, Illinois, in 1967.
 He attended Yale University, receiving a B.A. degree in 1971.
 While at Yale, he was a member of the Delta Kappa Epsilon fraternity and excelled in baseball and hockey.
 After graduating from Yale, he worked for a year at both British United Provident and G.D.
 Searle, LLC.
 He then attended Harvard Business School, receiving a Master of Business Administration in 1975.

 Career

 McNerney began his business career at Procter & Gamble in 1975, working in brand management.
 He worked as a management consultant at McKinsey from 1978 to 1982.